anttijuu/BooksAndWords/BooksAndWords/SwiftPipeline/README.md

-# SwiftPipeline
+# Pipeline

-SwiftPipeline demonstrates one programming style to solve the frequent words task, where an app reads a text file containing a book.
+Pipeline demonstrates one programming style to solve the frequent words task, where an app reads a text file containing a book.
 App then calculates the most often used words and their frequencies from a text file, ignoring words listed in another file.